-Masuko Ashita, who's real name is Toshiko Sugai, was scouted in her hometown of Kamaishi in Iwate prefecture at the age of 13 in 1933.
-She was asked to be an actress for Moulin Rouge at Shinjuku, a popular theater in Tokyo.
+Masuko Ashita, whose real name is Toshiko Sugai, was scouted in her hometown of Kamaishi in Iwate prefecture at the age of 13 in 1933.
+She was asked to be an actress for Moulin Rouge at Shinjuku, a famous theater in Tokyo.

 She started performing at the theater, where she became incredibly popular for her performances and looks.
-This lead to several big contracts from major Japanese companies, such as Calpis and Kikkoman.
+This led to several big contracts from major Japanese companies, such as Calpis and Kikkoman.
 They used her as their poster girl.
-However, it was not until 1946 that she made her debut as a singer with the song "Tanoshiki Ashita," which was recorded by the Japanese music label King Records.
+However, it was not until 1946 that she made her debut as a singer with the song "Tanoshiki Ashita," recorded by the Japanese music label King Records.

 3. What Made Her an Idol?

 However, like many female idols, she did not remain in the industry long.
-Eventually, she moved on to become a professional traditional Japanese dancer with the Gojouryuu Dance Institute in 1955, where she remained for the rest of her career.
+Eventually, she became a professional traditional Japanese dancer with the Gojouryuu Dance Institute in 1955, where she remained for the rest of her career.

 4. What Is Matsuko Ashita Doing Today?